About Us

 His most recent work is Nawan Sij – A Rock Opera for Children (Zoya Schools, 2024).

-His op-ed articles in The News may be accessed at this link: https://www.thenews.com.pk/writer/sarmad-khawaja
+These op-eds may be accessed at this link: https://e.thenews.com.pk/print/writer/sarmad-khawaja

 E-mail address: Sarmad.Khawaja@gmail.com